mlml/fvr/README.md

 ###Other Things

 * Right click a vowel on the plot to display information about it

+* Clicking on overlapping vowels will pop out a zoomed in portion of the plot so you can choose which of the overlapping vowels you actually meant to click

 * The CMU phonetic alphabet at the bottom of the panel is permanent but you can select a new alternate phonetic alphabet with `View > Change Alternate Phonetic Alphabet`